 I don’t write much about Wednesday anymore, only when I feel the need to, but situations like this rile me up as a supporter.
-Now, some fans will be annoyed and concerned at rumours of a soft embargo, and some will be have the same feelings when it comes to the accounts being overdue, but there will be many out there who genuinely couldn’t care less.
+Now, some fans will be annoyed and concerned at rumours of a soft embargo, and some will have the same feelings when it comes to the accounts being overdue, but there will be many out there who genuinely couldn’t care less.
 I respect everyone’s opinions but wanted to put mine out there.

 The situation with the accounts is a concern for me because no matter how many ways you dress it up, there’s a distinct lack of transparency between club and fan base.
 Now, I’m not for one second insisting that supporters should have a running commentary on everything that happens at the club, but by being a bit more transparent, maybe more trust could be generated.

-So, rumours broke in The Sun suggesting we were operating under another soft embargo, a situation we were in this time last year.
+So, rumours broke in The Sun suggesting we were operating under another soft embargo, a predicament we were in this time last year.
 I again asked the club for answers and was told they weren’t commenting on the situation as it’s asked about a lot.
-Well, surely if the club provided some clarity and desisted with this cloak and dagger shite, the question wouldn’t be repeatedly asked.
+Well, if the club provided some clarity and desisted with this cloak and dagger shite, the question wouldn’t be repeatedly asked.

-I recall Steve Bruce saying we aren’t operating under a transfer embargo, so wa she right then and we aren’t now?
-Or, has the situation changed since then?
+I recall Steve Bruce saying we aren’t operating under a transfer embargo, so was he right then and we aren’t now?
+Or has the situation changed since then?
 We seemed to get on the right track following Jos Luhukay’s departure last season, with the club moving in the right direction, and this has rightfully led to optimism ahead of the new campaign.

 As a supporter, I’d champion the club being more open, honest and transparent on matters such as the accounts and transfer embargos.
-This would kill any theories developed due to their silence dead in an instant.
+The club would kill any theories developed due to their silence dead in an instant.
 Now, they can’t and won’t speak on everything, but keeping fans in the loop, no matter how vague, would be mutually beneficial in my opinion.